szymonpulut/szymonpulut.github.io/src/content/projects/TabletDashboard.md

 ---
 title: 'Tablet Dashboard'
-technologies: 'TypeScript, React (with custom hooks & context), styled-components, Google API, axios, MQTT'
+technologies: 'TypeScript, React (with custom hooks & context), styled-components, Google API, MQTT'
 shortDesc: 'Powerful dashboard for my smart home project.
 It is a copy of Tablet Dashboard Legacy, refreshed and rebuilt in React.
 I focused on using custom hooks with Context API as a replacement for Redux.'
 priority: 5
 slug: 'tabletDashboard'